RyotaKuzuya/RyotaKuzuya/README.md

 # About me

-As a student programmer, I am thrilled to continue learning and gain practical experience in the field.
+I am thrilled to continue learning and gain practical experience in the field.

 My objective is to enhance my skills and become proficient in various programming languages and technologies.